mrglavas/kappnav-operator-prototype/README.md

 ## Pulling from GitHub

 After extracting the project, rename the base dir from `kappnav-operator-prototype` to `kappnav-operator`.

-Also run the following commands:

-1. chmod +x ./build/bin/entrypoint
-2. chmod +x ./build/bin/user_setup

-These are temporary workarounds.
+This is a temporary workaround.

 ## Building the kappnav operator